 Use slightly more force as you sweep the mop back and forth on the bricks than you would on other floor types.
 This will ensure that you get into the tiny crevices between the bricks.

 Avoid using a sponge or flat cloth mops since these won’t hold up to the rough surface for long.
 Instead, choose a mop with microfiber strings.
 If you encounter stubborn stains or dirt, use a stiff nylon brush to scrub it thoroughly.

 3. Dry the Floor

 When you’ve finished mopping the floor, use a soft towel or cloth to remove excess water.
 Pay close attention to grout lines and crevices to avoid any damage caused by leftover water and cleaner.
 Drying the floor thoroughly will also help to prevent any frustrating streaks or smudges.

 Cleaning Brick Floors With a Steam Cleaner

 Steam cleaners are a great tool to have in your home.
 They can be used on most surfaces around the house, such as kitchen counters and bathroom tiles.
 These machines are also excellent at deep cleaning brick floors — especially when you need to remove spills and stains.

 The steam from the cleaner will get into the tiny pores of the bricks and force dust, dirt, and moisture out.
 It will also help remove odors and disinfect them without the need for any chemicals.
 Steam cleaning is an excellent way to prepare your floors before sealing or resealing them (1).

 Why so Much Dust?

 A common complaint about new brick floors is a significant amount of fine dust that tends to appear from the surface.
 This dust is usually pale in color and very fine.
 It can cause quite a mess when dragged to other areas of the house.

 This happens because some bricklayers use muriatic acid to clean the bricks after being installed.
 Muriatic acid is hydrochloric acid.
-This chemical is highly corrosive but effective at cleaning surfaces such as concrete and brick (2).
+This chemical is highly corrosive but effective at cleaning surfaces such as brick and concrete (2).